zarif98sjs/Critic-R/README.md

 ## Installation

 Critic-R requires **Python 3.10+** and CUDA-capable GPUs.
-We recommend two separate conda environments — one for inference/serving and one for retriever training — to avoid `torch`/`vllm`/`faiss` version conflicts.
+We recommend two separate conda environments — one for inference/serving and one for retriever training.

 ### 1. Inference / serving environment